 Part of the timelessness and charm of Wright’s designs is their naturalistic ease.
 Constructed from locally sourced materials, these buildings are characterized by their clean lines and deliberate silhouettes.
-Grandiosity and excess are rejected in favour of maturity and subtlety.
+Grandiosity and excess are rejected in favor of maturity and subtlety.
 All but one of the buildings are linked by covered walkways, or esplanades.

 (Esplanade stone walkways; photo retrieved from flumc)

 Wright’s work at Florida Southern College was a huge achievement, as it introduced a new and accessible perspective on modernism to institutional architecture in the United States, and the world at large.